matuteiglesias/journal/content/Dev/2025-09-07_Developed_DBF_to_CSV_extraction_and_CLI_tool.md

 **🕒 19:05–19:15**
 **🏷️ Labels**: Python, DBF, CSV, CLI, Data Extraction
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to develop a comprehensive tool for extracting DBF files and converting them into [[CSV]] format, along with implementing a command-line interface for managing data extraction tasks.
+The session aimed to develop a comprehensive tool for extracting DBF files and converting them into [[CSV]] format, along with implementing a command-line interface for managing [[data extraction]] tasks.

 ### Key Activities
 - Developed a [[Python]] script for extracting DBF files from specified input directories, applying optional column exclusions, and generating corresponding [[CSV]] files in organized output directories.